hzi-bifo/seq2geno2pheno/README.md

 | de | differential expression | Y/[N] |
 | ar | ancestral reconstruction of expression levels | Y/[N] |

-- files: materials for the the process specififed in _functions_ session
+- files: materials for the process specified in _functions_ session

-    - cores: available number of cpus
+    - cores: available number of CPUs
-    Although the parameter is included in the "files" session, please just set a number instead of specify an file where the number is stated.
+    Although the parameter is included in the "files" session, please just set a number instead of specifying a file where the number is stated.

     - wd: the working directory
     The intermediate and final files will be created under the folder.
 The final outcomes will be symlinked to RESULTS/.

-    - dna-reads: The list of DNA-seq data
+    - DNA-reads: The list of DNA-seq data

     It should be a two-column list, where the first column includes all samples and the second column lists the __paired-end reads files__.
 The two reads file are separated by a comma.
 The first line is the first sample.
     ```